Beca Studio

 fernanda.uribe@gmail.com

-Fernanda Uribe is a visual artist living and working in Brooklyn, NY.
-Through her paintings and sculptures, she weaves an exploration of her Mexican-Cuban identity and is inspired by ancient artifacts, mythologies and nature’s fragile but perfect harmony.
-Her background in dance and yoga engender a slow, yet meditative technique of hand-sculpting, etching and painting, emulating the natural process of metamorphoses, infusing an omnipresent sense of life into her work.
+Fernanda Uribe- Horta, is a visual artist living and working in Brooklyn, NY.
+Through her paintings and sculptures, she weaves an exploration of her Mexican-Cuban identity.
+She is inspired by ancient artifacts, mythologies and nature’s fragile but perfect harmony.
+Her background in dance and yoga engender a slow, yet meditative technique sculpting, etching and painting, emulating the natural process of metamorphoses, infusing an omnipresent sense of life into her work.
 She holds an MFA in Visual Arts & Curatorial Studies from the Nuova Accademia di Belle Arti in Milan, Italy.
-Her work has been exhibited at S.A.L.E Venice Docks, Artra Gallery, Federico Bianchi Gallery, The Others art fair in Turin, and SuperStudio Piu.
-Her residencies include Spinnola Banna in Turin, RICE - Raghurajpur in Puri, India and Fez, Morocco with Ard Artisans.
-Her work has been featured at the Design Weeks in Mexico City, Los Angeles, New York, and in Milan represented by Superhouse gallery.
+Her work has been exhibited at S.A.L.E Venice Docks, Artra Gallery, Federico Bianchi Gallery, The Others art fair in Turin, Future Fair in NYC and SuperStudio Piu.
+Her residencies include Spinnola Banna in Turin, RICE - Raghurajpur in Puri, India and Oaxaca.
+Her work has been featured at the Design Weeks in Mexico City, Los Angeles, New York, and in Milan.
 She has been published in magazines such as Architectural Digest, British Vogue, Condé Nast Traveler, Designhunter MX, Design Milk, Dwell and Cosmopolitan Germany.
 She is also part of the International Female Design Council.
 In 2022, Fernanda opened her studio/showroom in Brooklyn, NY.

 anahitpogosian@gmail.com